“Eavesdropping is rude,” they say. “It’s not eavesdropping – it’s research and it’s awesome!” I yell back, because I yell when I get excited.

-Now to turn your competitor research into actual sales and actual money!
+Now to turn your competitor monitoring into actual sales and actual money!
 Like I said before, monitoring can be use for more than marketing – it can grow any part of your business.
 So let’s start bringing sales leads that are ready to close.

 Monitoring your competitors will bring in mentions of what their prospects and customers are saying on them online.
 Normally, randomly luring a competitor’s customers over to your side of the playground would come across as pushy.